Latest posts by Dawn Schenone, MSACN, CNS (see all)

 Will I get all the nutrients I need on a plant-based diet?

 There are certain nutrients (vitamin B-12, iron, calcium, essential fatty acids, vitamin D, and iodine) that should be monitored on a plant-based diet, but eating a varied diet with 7-9 cups of fruits and vegetables per day, dark leafy greens, nuts and seeds, legumes, and sea vegetables is a good foundation.
 A plant-predominant diet should be well planned out to include all of these foods plus bio-active foods like ginger, turmeric, green tea, onions, and cruciferous vegetables.
-The PPD is naturally rich in fiber and polyphenols which help reduce and prevent chronic inflammation.
+A diet rich in plants is naturally rich in fiber and polyphenols which help reduce and prevent chronic inflammation.
 If not consuming any animal protein, vitamin B-12 should be supplemented since a vitamin B-12 deficiency is serious and can lead to macrocytic anemia and irreversible nerve damage.

 Why Would I Want a Plant-based Microbiome?

 We truly are what we eat!
-A plant predominant diet is rich in fiber and this cultivates the fiber-eating bacteria in our gut which are symbiotic to us and in turn increase anti-inflammatory and anti-cancer short-chain fatty acids.
+A plant-based diet is rich in fiber and this cultivates the fiber-eating bacteria in our gut which are symbiotic to us and in turn increase anti-inflammatory and anti-cancer short-chain fatty acids.
 Even after just one month on a plant-based diet, the ratio of beneficial to pathogenic bacteria improved and gut inflammation decreased.
 An animal-based diet is associated with pathobionts, which are disease-causing bacteria associated with inflammatory bowel disease, abscesses, appendicitis, low-grade inflammation as well as impaired glucose tolerance and lipid metabolism.
 The microbiota adapts to their environment, which is determined by the food we eat!

 Do you want to live past 100?
 What do centenarians eat?